adamhenson/wordpress-plugins/insertagram/readme.txt

 == Description ==

-**Why Use Insertagram?**

-The key ingredient (separation from all the other **Instagram** plugins) is the capability to choose photos or videos to insert one at a time or by groups.
-Within the WordPress admin choose media from an **Instagram** account to show.
-You can also display a feed of your most recent posts to show in real time.
+**Why Use Insertagram?** The key ingredient (separation from all the other **Instagram** plugins) is the capability to choose photos or videos to insert one at a time or by groups.
+Insertagram also has the capability to display feeds from an **Instagram** account.

-**How Does it Look?**

-The image display is simple, crisp, elegant, and responsive.
+**How Does it Look?** The image display is simple, crisp, elegant, and responsive.
 In viewing the embedded **Instagram** photos on posts and pages, the user can hover over and see the **Instagram** profile pic, caption, like count, comment count... and click to open the **Instagram** page in a new tab of the browser.

-**How Do I Manage It?**

-Use the 'Insertagram +' link in the left nav to generate shortcodes by selecting the images you'd like to post.
-This admin page allows you to browse and choose images in an **Instagram** account to display.
-Insertagram also provides a shortcode to embed entire feeds - displaying recent posts in real time.
+**How Do I Manage It?** Use the 'Insertagram +' link in the left nav to generate shortcodes by selecting the images you'd like to post... or use the shortcode to display a recent feed from an **Instagram** account.

 See a demo [here](http://insertagram.hensonism.com "here").